The Commandments of God According to the Apostle John

 And of course, the texts that some use to state that the “true end times church” will keep the Sabbath and that Sunday is the mark of the beast, which is no way ever in context:

 There are some who call themselves “Christian” and yet do not walk in the light as stated in 1 John 2 by loving their neighbor.
 And, there are those who show love and compassion upon their neighbor but do not profess to be Christian.
 It is my belief that Revelation 12:17 and 14:12 are those who testify that Jesus is the Son of God who came in the flesh and walk in the same light that Jesus did by loving their brother as commanded by Christ.
-It is my opinion that stating that these verses are talking about Ten Commandments keeping Christians, mainly for the sake of supporting the observance of the seventh-day Sabbath, is taking these passages out of context.
+It is my opinion that claiming that these verses are talking about Christians who keep the Ten Commandments, primarily for the sake of supporting the observance of the seventh-day Sabbath, is taking these passages out of context.

 *All passages quoted are from the NASB